King George I of Great Britain

 Melusine von der Schulenburg; Credit – Wikipedia

-At George’s request, Holy Roman Emperor Karl VI created Melusine Princess of Eberstein.
+At George’s request, Holy Roman Emperor Karl VI created Melusine, Princess of Eberstein.
 This gives some credence to the belief that George and Melusine had secretly married.
 British Prime Minister Sir Robert Walpole said of Melusine, “She was as much Queen of England as ever any was.”
 Melusine and George had three children, two were officially recognized as the children of Melusine’s sister Gertrud and her husband Friedrich Achaz von der Schulenburg, and one was officially recognized as the child of her other sister Sophia Juliane von Oeynhausen.

 Less than a year after George’s accession, the first uprising of the Jacobites, who supported the Catholic Stuart line, broke out.
-The aim of the rebels was to overthrow George and replace him with Queen Anne’s Catholic half-brother James Francis Edward Stuart (the Old Pretender) as King James III.
+The rebels aimed to overthrow George and replace him with Queen Anne’s Catholic half-brother James Francis Edward Stuart (the Old Pretender) as King James III.
 The uprising culminated in the Battle of Preston on November 9-14, 1715.
 The Jacobites won the first day of the battle, but government reinforcements arrived the next day and the Jacobites eventually surrendered.
 Many Jacobite prisoners were executed or sent to British colonies as slaves, and numerous Scottish noble families lost their lands.

 George was happy to leave the affairs of Great Britain in the hands of his ministers.
 In choosing his ministers from the Whig Party, George laid the foundation for the 50-year dominance of the Whigs.
 Cabinet government began during King George I’s reign and Robert Walpole, the head of the majority party in the House of Commons, became the first British Prime Minister.